Deependra-Das/Roguelike-Game/README.md

 ## How to Play

-1. Start the Game: Launch the game and the player will be placed in the middle of the level map.
+- Start the Game: Launch the game, and the player spawns in the center of the level map.

-2. Explore: Move around the level map & get the first Exp for free to level up to choose a weapon.
+- Explore: Move around the map and earn initial Exp to level up and choose a weapon to activate.

-3. Fight Enemies : Combat occurs in real time, and the player must defeat waves of enemies by dodging & aiming the projectiles by moving the player
+- Fight Enemies: Combat is real-time, requiring the player to dodge and aim projectiles while defeating waves of enemies.

-4. Level Up: As you progress, your character gets stronger by defeating more enemies, gaining new abilities & upgrades with the weapons.
+- Level Up & Collect Power-ups : Defeat enemies to earn Exp, unlock upgrades for weapons or health, and enhance stats for longer survival.

-5. Collect Power-ups: Defeat waves of enemies to gain more Exp to Level Up & upgrade your weapons or health to boost your stats & the chance to survive longer.
+- Survive Waves: Enemies spawn in increasingly difficult waves with higher numbers & shoter intervals as you level up.

-6. Survive Waves: Enemies come in waves, with each wave being more difficult.
-The spawn frequency & spawn interval of enemies will change.
-The enemies will appear more in number & more frequently as you level up.
+- Game Over: The game ends if player dies.

-7. Game Over: The game ends when the player dies or reaches the final Exp Level (25 for now).
-High scores are recorded.
+- Goal is to reach level Exp Level 25 to complete a level.
+High scores are recorded per level.

 ---